Clothing and textiles

 End-of-life textiles

 End-of-life textiles are unusable, torn, or worn-out clothing and household textiles.
-End-of-life textiles are collected at all Stormossen’s waste reception stations, Minimossen and at the GW galleria mall in Kivihaka.
+End-of-life textiles are collected at all Stormossen’s waste reception stations, Minimossen and at the GW galleria mall in Kivihaka (nearby the playground).

 End-of-life textiles are all dry, washed, and unusable clothing and household textiles, such as: